Traditional perimeter defenses can no longer protect a modern, hybrid landscape where threats often bypass the gates and move undetected from within.

 4 benefits of microsegmentation

-- How it is achieved: Microsegmentation acts as a containment switch.
+- How ?
+Microsegmentation acts as a containment switch.
 By applying strict “allowlist” policies, you isolate a compromised workload instantly.
 If ransomware hits one device, microsegmentation ring-fences it.
 This prevents malware from scanning for other targets or encrypting shared drives.
 It drastically shrinks the “blast radius” of an attack.

-2. Protecting your “crown jewels” and ensuring compliance
+2. Protecting your critical systems, data and ensuring compliance

-- How it is achieved: Microsegmentation helps you wrap a digital security bubble around specific high-value assets or legacy systems that cannot be patched.
+- How?
+Microsegmentation helps you wrap a digital security bubble around specific high-value assets or legacy systems that cannot be patched.

-- A hospital could apply microsegmentation to ensure an IoT medical device communicates only with the specific server required to operate it.
+- A hospital could apply it to ensure an IoT medical device communicates only with the specific server required to operate it.
 This blocks access to the wider internet or the email server.

 3. Securing hybrid and cloud environments